 An Overview of USB Flash Drives and Their Future

-A USB memory stick, commonly referred to as USB flash drive of custom flash drives in the promotional industry, is a very small device that is able to store large amounts of data.
-The flash drive is able to store data by utilizing an integrated Universal Serial Bus (USB)1.
+USB flash drives, commonly referred to as custom flash drives in the promotional industry, are very small devices that are able to store large amounts of data.
+Flash drives are able to store data by utilizing an integrated Universal Serial Bus (USB).
 Prior to flash drives being introduced to the technology sector, both CDs and floppy disks were used to store and transfer data.
-The development of USB memory sticks has been a technological breakthrough, due to the fact that they are compact and manageable in size (average weight of a USB memory stick is roughly 30 grams2), and are capable of storing tremendous amounts of data.
+The development of USB flash drives has been a technological breakthrough, due to the fact that they are compact and manageable in size (average weight of a USB flash drive is roughly 30 grams), and are capable of storing tremendous amounts of data.
 These devices are far more reliable than its previous predecessors because of its durability, and also due to its lack of moving parts.
-The storage capacity of USB memory sticks range anywhere from 500 megabytes to an impressive 1 terabyte.
-There are even plans in the future to release USB memory sticks as large as 2 terabytes3.
+The storage capacity of USB flash drives range anywhere from 500 megabytes to an impressive 1 terabyte.
+There are even plans in the future to release USB flash drives as large as 2 terabytes.